elastio/contrib/vpc-reachability-analyzer/README.md

 ./elastio-vpc-test.sh
 ```

+> [!NOTE]
-> NOTE: if you have an SCP or other policy mechanism that requires EC2 instances be created with certain tags,
+> If you have an SCP or other policy mechanism that requires EC2 instances be created with certain tags,
 > use the `--instance-tags` argument to the `elastio-vpc-test.sh` script to specify the tags.
 Here's an example of how
 > you can modify the last line in the script above to set tags:
 >
 > ```
 > ./elastio-vpc-test.sh --instance-tags Key=my-custom-tag,Value=foo,Key=my-other-custom-tag,Value=bar
 > ```